spheronFdn/documentations/docs/configure-build/deploy.md

 :::info

-Currently ArGo charges its platform fee with respect to the **Build Time** of the application on the selected protocol.
+Currently Spheron charges its platform fee with respect to the **Build Time** of the application on the selected protocol.

 :::